 Lights Out was very popular for a while, but was soon disbanded, partly because CBS aired the smash hit series I Love Lucy at the same time slot, but also because more inventive mystery and sci-fi anthology shows like Out There and Tales of Tomorrow came along.

 Arch Oboler gradually moved into film making and in 1951 he produced, wrote and directed the first serious American post-apocalyptic empty world film Five (review) , which was something of a white whale for sci-fi fans for many years, as it wasn’t until 2009 that it appeared in a home-viewing format.
-He went on the make the slightly less dramatic sci-fi films The Twonky (1953) and The Bubble (1966).
+He went on the make the slightly less dramatic sci-fi films The Twonky (1953, review) and The Bubble (1966).

 Lights Out.
 1949-1952, USA.
 Directed by William Corrigan, Laurence Schwab Jr, Kingman T. Moore, Grey Lockwood, Fred Coe, et. al. Written by: A.J.
 Russell, George Lefferts, Fred Coe, Ernest Kinoy, Douglas Parkhurst, Wyllis Cooper, Arch Oboler, Henry Kuttner, Murray Leinster, Ira Levin, Dorothy Sayers, Graham Greene, Ray Bradbury, Fredric Brown, et. al. Starring: Frank Gallop, Jack La Rue, Mercer McLeod, Leslie Nielsen, Gregory Morton, John Newland, Peter Capell, Alfreda Wallace, Richard Derr, Ross Martin, John Forsythe, Burgess Meredith, John Carradine, Vaughn Taylor, Grace Kelly, George Reeves, Veronica Lake, Basil Rathbone, Anne Bancroft, Anne Francis, Boris Karloff, Una O’Connor, Jack Palance, Anthony Quinn, Joan Taylor, Melvyn Douglas, June Lockhart, Vincent Price, Jane Wyatt.
 Music: Arlo.
 Set decoration: Tom Jewett, Richard Sylbert.
 Sound: John Powers.
 Produced by Herbert B. Swope, Fred Coe for NBC.